mmcatdb/mmcat/documentation/content/en/theoreticalBackground/mapping.md

 An access path is a tree.
 The root node represents the kind of the mapping.
 Each other node corresponds to one or no object from the schema category.
 The nodes that do not correspond to any object are called auxiliary.

-Each edge of the access path corresponds to a morphism between the objects from the schema category to which belongs the two nodes that are connected by the edge.
+Each edge of the access path corresponds to a morphism between the objects from the schema category to which the two nodes that are connected by the edge belong.
 We can represent it by putting the signature of the morphism to the child node.
 However, an edge between a normal node and an auxiliary one does not correspond to any morphism.
 Therefore, the auxiliary node gets assigned a null signature.

-For example, let is consider objects $A$ and $B$ with morphism $f: A \rightarrow B$.
+For example, let us consider objects $A$ and $B$ with morphism $f: A \rightarrow B$.
 They have corresponding nodes $n_A$ and $n_B$.
 Now we create an access path starting with node $n_A$ which has a child node $n$ (an auxiliary node) which has a child node $n_B$.
 The node $n$ will have a null signature ($\epsilon$), $n_B$ will have the signature of the morphism $f$, i.e. $\sigma_f$.
 Now we can find the signature of morphism from $A$ to $B$ by simply concatenating signatures from all nodes on the path from $n_A$ to $n_B$ (including $n_B$).
 The null signature acts effectively as an empty one, so we get $\epsilon \circ \sigma_f = \sigma_f$ which does make sense.

 ## Names